 Annual return on Foreign Liabilities and Assets, KYC report, etc:

-Any other forms, certificates formats etc can be found in the FDI policy circular itself:
+Any other forms, certificates formats etc can be found in the FDI policy circular itself: link

 It is advisable to check the latest FDI policy circular of the year before proceeding with the actual reporting.
 The FDI policy circular is published annually.
 Any further changes to the forms can also be found from latest circulars or notifications by RBI.